Every Elite Rookie of the Year

 2023 – Joey Cifuentes

 Arkansan Joey Cifuentes held off a stacked rookie field in 2023 to become the only Elite Series Rookie of the Year to win twice in a rookie season.
 In 2023, Cifuentes finished inside the Top 25 in seven out of nine Elite tournaments.
-His two wins in 2023 were taken at Lake Seminole and Lake St. Clair.
+His two wins in 2023 were at Lake Seminole and Lake St. Clair.